kevkim-codes/anthos-hydrated-config/docs/platform/config.md

 watch \
     "echo '## Prod1 Namespaces ##'; \
     kubectl --context prod1 get ns; \
-    echo '\n\n## Prod2 Namespaces##'; \
+    echo '\n\n## Stage Namespaces##'; \
-    kubectl --context prod2 get ns; \
+    kubectl --context stage get ns; \
-    echo '\n## bank-of-anthos pods on Prod2 ##'; \
+    echo '\n## bank-of-anthos pods on Stage ##'; \
-    kubectl --context prod2 get po -n bank-of-anthos"
+    kubectl --context stage get po -n bank-of-anthos"
 ```

-This will list the Namespaces for both Prod1 and Prod2.
+This will list the Namespaces for both Prod1 and Stage.
 You should notice the `bank-of-anthos` namesepace exists only in Prod1.
-You'll also see a list of pods running in the `bank-of-anthos` namespace on Prod2.
+You'll also see a list of pods running in the `bank-of-anthos` namespace on Stage.
 Since there is no namespace matching that yet, no resources are displayed.

 ### Install Anthos ConfigManager